RainerAtSpirit/raineratspirit.github.com/_posts/2013-11-11-testing-durandal-apps-made-easy.md

 I tend to use the sugar syntax lately, but now back to the track.

 When I say Durandal's perspective I mean that the `module` gets loaded by using `system.resolveObject`, where it differentiate between modules that return a function and ... the rest.
+Of course Durandal wouldn't be Durandal if this couldn't be customized, but that's another story and you have to read it on your own [customizing sytem].

 {% highlight javascript linenos %}
 resolveObject: function(module) {